Overview

 • Avoid quick acceleration after towns; the group will naturally close the gap.

-• When the pace, spacing, and communication all work in harmony, the ride feels effortless, and every rider finishes with a smile.
+• When the pace, spacing, planning, and communication all work in harmony, the ride feels effortless, and every rider finishes with a smile.

 Before departure: